qualabs/obs-amd-ama-plugin/README.md

 ## Build Plugin

-To build the plugin run the following commands:
+To build the plugin run the following commands from the plugin main directory:

-* `cd /.github/scripts`
+* `cd .github/scripts`
 * `./build-linux`

 After running these two commands you will have a build folder named `build_x86_64`, particularly this folder will contain the shared object associated with the plugin `obs-amd-ama.so`.
 If you want to create a `.deb` package of the plugin you can run the following command in the plugin main directory: